5.0 out of 5 starsHigh-Quality Analysis of Seminal Novel

 "Well-written, extremely well-researched, scholarly collection of essays on what the author calls 'the greatest American novel ever written'.
 I tend to agree.
 This book is thoughtful, searching, and a pleasure to read.
 And it enhances one's enjoyment of the classic 1943 novel itself."

-This site analyzes Ayn Rand’s fiction and nonfiction:
+This site analyzes Ayn Rand’s novels, novellas, screen plays, and stage plays:

 1. The Fountainhead;